Alleged Pakistani woman released on bail along with child | Law-Order

 - India

-The Karnataka High Cort has granted bail to a 33-year-old woman, allegedly a Pakistani national, who has spent 16 months in custody with her two-and-a-half-year-old child, after being arrested under the Foreigners Act.
+The Karnataka High Court has granted bail to a 33-year-old woman, allegedly a Pakistani national, who has spent 16 months in custody with her two-and-a-half-year-old child, after being arrested under the Foreigners Act.

 Granting bail to Khatija Mehreen, who was arrested in 2021 in Uttara Kannada district, Justice Shivashankar Amarannavar said, “In the bail petition it is categorically stated that there is no prima facie case made out against the petitioner, but unfortunately is that the petitioner has become scapegoat in the hand of the complainant-police and she should not be detained in judicial custody merely on suspicion or doubt.”
 A case against her is pending before the Principal Civil Judge, Bhatkal on various charges under the Foreigners Act and the Indian Penal Code (IPC).
 Based on information from the Intelligence Department the police had obtained permission from the Magistrate to conduct a search operation.
 On June 9, 2021, the police had conducted the search in Bhatkal.
 Khatija Mehreen, allegedly a Pakistani woman staying in India since 2014 was arrested.
 The police also seized, Aadhar card, PAN card, Ration card, Voter ID and other forged documents allegedly in her name.